-- General Fund-This fund is the principal operating fund of the District and accounts for all financial resources of the general government, except those accounted for in another fund.
-The principal source of revenue for the General Fund is real property taxes and state sources. - Special Aid Fund-This fund is used to account for special operating projects or programs supported in whole, or in part, with federal and state grants. - Capital Projects Fund-This fund is used to account for financial resources to be used for the acquisition, construction or renovation of major capital facilities or equipment.
+- General Fund-The General Fund constitutes the primary operating fund of the District and includes all operations not required to be recorded in other funds.
+The principal source of revenue for the General Fund are real property taxes and state sources. - Special Aid Fund-The Special Aid Fund is used to account for special operating projects or programs supported in whole, or in part, with federal and state grants. - School Lunch Fund-The School Lunch Fund is used to account for transactions of the District's food service operations. - Capital Projects Fund-The Capital Projects Fund is used to account for financial resources to be used for the acquisition, construction or renovation of major capital facilities or equipment.